This brochure describes the flood

 The Burrum and Cherwell ALERT Flood Warning System was completed in 1995 as a co-operative project between the Bureau of Meteorology and the Fraser Coast Regional Council.
 The system comprises of a network of rainfall and river height stations which report via VHF radio to base station computers in the Hervey Bay.
 The stations send reports for every 1 millimetre of rainfall and every 50 millimetre change in river height.

 In consultation with Fraser Coast Regional Council, the Bureau issues Flood Warnings for the Burrum and Cherwell Rivers.
-The Cherwell River particularly responds very quickly to rainfall and warnings rely on the ALERT system and local arrangements.
+The Cherwell River responds very quickly to rainfall and flood warnings rely on the ALERT system and local arrangements.

 The base station computer in the Fraser Coast Regional Council office at Hervey Bay collects the data and has software that displays it in graphical and tabular form.
 This data is also received by the Bureau's Flood Warning Centre where it is used in hydrologic models to produce river height predictions.

 The Bureau of Meteorology issues Flood Warnings and River Height Bulletins for the Burrum and Cherwell River catchments regularly during floods.
 They are sent to radio stations for broadcast, and to local Councils, emergency services and a large number of other agencies involved in managing flood response activities.